ONEARMY/community-platform/packages/emulators-docker/README.md

 - Firebase realtime database emulator does not work.
 All other emulators support providing a `0.0.0.0` host binding to access the docker host, however the realtime database emulator does not appear to be working when set.
   Requires further investigation, possibly linked to https://github.com/firebase/firebase-tools/issues/2633

-- Boxen and globby packages have been pinned to older versions as newer require es module imports, which is not currently supported by dockerode (https://github.com/apocas/dockerode/issues/632)
+- Boxen, globby and log-update packages have been pinned to older versions as newer require es module imports, which is not currently supported by dockerode (https://github.com/apocas/dockerode/issues/632)

 ## Quickstart